splunk/splunk-connect-for-snmp/docs/gettingstarted/additional-helm-configuration.md

 5. rabbitmq

 ### Shared values
-All of the components have `resources` field for memory resources adjusting:
+All of the components have the `resources` field for adjusting memory resources:
 ```yaml
   resources:
     limits: